nhatminhtrange/Final-Project-ML-in-geosciences/README.md

 ## 📊 Example Outputs

-To test the feasibility of this approach, we conducted a controlled experiment using a **synthetic model** that serves as a simplified representation of **field data**.
+To test the feasibility of this approach, we conducted a controlled experiment using a **synthetic model with void** that serves as a simplified representation of **field data**.
 This setup allows us to evaluate the performance of our method under known conditions before applying it to real-world scenarios.

 ### **True model to generate wave field**
 <img src="figure/Truemodel.png" alt="Truemodel" width="500"/>

-The true model contains essential subsurface features that influence Love wave propagation.
+The true model contains essential subsurface features that influence SH and Love wave propagation.
 It acts as the ground truth for generating synthetic wavefields.

 ### **Test configuration**
 <img src="figure/testconfigure.png" alt="Test Configuration" width="500"/>